Welcome to DisABLEd Mummy

 Why am I here?

-To share my struggles and triumphs as Squidge’s mummy.
+To share my struggles and triumphs as a mummy. to 2 wonderful daughters who did not ask for a disabled parent.
 To show that it can be done and that’s it’s OK to share when it gets hard.

 To raise awareness of the lack of support available for disabled parents

 To bring together disabled parents for help, advice and support and a social circle of people in similar situations.
 I would also love to create social support for the children of us disabled parents so that they can know that they are not alone.

 My own success is entirely down to my beautiful little family – my husband Kev & our gorgeous daughters, Imogen (affectionately known as Squidge) and Gabrielle (affectionately known as my Baby Too).

 You are my whole world and I love you all with all my heart.
 Thank you for making me who I most wanted to be, giving me purpose and completing my world.

 I always knew I wanted to be a mum, but I’m not sure anything could have prepared me for its struggles, for the barriers thrown up when you are a disabled parent.
 It is both the best and hardest job in the world.
 In some ways, this is exactly how it should be, in others, the world makes something so usual, so normal, so much harder than it needs to be.